 Startups will not be able to offer a competitive salary with benefits because there are a lot of other areas where funding is more important.
 A talented candidate would love to work for a reputed company that offers a high salary instead of you.

 Recommended Read: 80 Employee Benefits Ideas for Remote Workers [2022 Guide]

 Proven Tips to Attract Best Talent (Startup Hiring Guide)

-  Now the question is: you have no reputation and you can’t offer handsome salaries, then how can attract the best talent to your startup?
+Now the question is: you have no reputation and you can’t offer handsome salaries, so how can attract the best talent to your startup?

 Working at a startup has a lot of amazing benefits.
 Trust me, I work in one, so telling you from my experience.
 You just need to show the benefits in the right way.

 Here are some tips to attract top talent to your startup: